Sandalwood Essential Oil:

-Applying sandalwood oil on your skin may protect you against boils, wounds, pimples, and many other injuries.
-It is also touted to have beneficial effects on psoriasis, eczema, rosacea and even helping to even out pigmentation.
+Applying sandalwood oil on your skin may protect against boils, wounds, pimples, and other injuries.
+It is also touted to have beneficial effects on psoriasis, eczema, rosacea and helping to even-out skin pigmentation.

 Sandalwood oil is safe when used in aromatherapy and occasional application on the body.
-As such, you should be careful applying it directly to your skin as some may have allergic reactions, resulting in irritation or rash.
+As such, you should be careful applying it directly to your skin as some may have allergic reactions.
+Thus, resulting in irritation or rash.
 You may also find it better diluted within a carrier oil.
-Sandalwood can be diluted in a carrier oil, whether that be jojoba, or coconut oil and many others.
+For example, jojoba, coconut oil or sweet almond oil.

-Always test the diluted oil on a small area of skin to note any sensitivity to it.
-If an allergic reaction occurs, discontinue use immediately and consult a medical professional.
+Always test the diluted oil on a small area of skin to note any potential sensitivities.
+If an allergic reaction occurs, discontinue use immediately and consult a licensed medical professional.

-As a precautionary measure, do not give sandalwood essential oil to children or use it when pregnant.
-It's always safest to consult a medical professional before treating any condition with essential oils, included sandalwood.
+As a precautionary measure, do not give sandalwood essential oil to children or use if pregnant.
+Importantly, consult a licensed medical professional before treating any condition with essential oils, included sandalwood.